 APIs usually require developers to acquire a key before making requests.
 The process should be documented on the API developer’s website and tell you everything you need to get started.

-From there, you should receive at least one API key, a unique string of randomly generated characters associated with your project.
+You should receive at least one API key, a unique string of randomly generated characters associated with your project.
 It will look something like this:

 You may receive two keys, one labeled as your “public key” and the other as your “private key.”
 A public key can be shared with collaborators and is more limited in access to the API’s data and functions.
-A private key should not be shared with anyone — it’s the more definitive identifier of your project and gives access to your developer account, plus all of your data.
+Your private key should not be shared with anyone — it’s a more definitive identifier of your project and gives access to your developer account, plus all of your data.

 As for including your API key in requests, refer to the API’s documentation for where to place your key — typically, it’s in the request header:

-… or written in a query string following the request method:
+Or written in a query string following the request method: